5 ways to attract more international visitors to your tourist attraction

 1. Translate your website

 Where is the first place that visitors will go when they hear about your attraction?
 Your website, of course!
-If you’re targeting visitors from specific countries, start with those languages first and then build on that.
+If you’re targeting international visitors from specific countries, start with those languages first and then build on that.
 Make sure you do the research before picking any language.

 You could opt for a full website translation, which will give an excellent impression to non-native visitors.
 If you have a tighter budget, you could instead choose to translate a few landing pages to test the results before translating the entire website.
 Click here to find out where to start with website translation.